benbonnn/dynamicResponse/README.md

-# dynamicResponse
-Total response of a damped dynamic system
+#Total Dynamic response of a damped system